Serious Allergic Reactions (Anaphylaxis)

 What Is Anaphylaxis?

-Anaphylaxis is a severe allergic reaction.
+Anaphylaxis is a severe allergic reaction that can be life-threatening.
 Things that can cause allergic reactions are called allergens.

-Anaphylaxis (an-eh-fil-AK-siss) most often happens during allergic reactions to:
+Anaphylaxis (an-eh-fih-LAK-siss) most often happens during allergic reactions to:

 Anaphylaxis can be scary.
 But being prepared will help you treat a reaction quickly.